 Reading is a talent that takes time to master.
 Your child will require decodable reading material as they begin to read in order to build confidence in their reading abilities.

 This is where a programme like tiered reading may help.
-Levelled reading distinguishes between how tough a book is and where a child’s reading aptitude lies.
+Levelled reading distinguishes between how tough a book is and where a children’s reading aptitude lies.
 They will get books and customized reading lessons in this manner, assisting them in becoming better readers.

-While reading levels can help a teacher determine if a kid is below, on, or above grade level, the most essential role these levels play is in assisting a teacher in developing a strong approach and plan to enhance a child’s reading abilities.
+While reading levels can help a teacher determine if a kid is below, on, or above grade level, the most essential role these levels play is in assisting a teacher in developing a strong approach and plan to enhance a children’s reading abilities.

-The most important conclusion, in my opinion, is that your child’s reading level has no bearing on their intellect or academic achievement.
+The most important conclusion, in my opinion, is that your children’s reading level has no bearing on their intellect or academic achievement.
 Reading levels, on the other hand, assist instructors and homeschooling parents in determining the best techniques for helping your child achieve.

 Identify Your Children’s Reading Levels

-Most school-aged children meet with their teacher one-on-one many times a year so that the instructor can determine your child’s reading level.
+Most school-aged children meet with their teacher one-on-one many times a year so that the instructor can determine your children’s reading level.
 The instructor assigns the kid to read books with progressively higher reading levels.